-Peter Gialamas is hard at work serving his first term as Trustee on the Maine Township Board.
+Peter Gialamas is hard at work serving his second term as Trustee on the Maine Township Board.
 Prior to that, he served as Collector from October of 2007 through May of 2009.
 He is especially proud of the Board's record of fiscal responsibility and community outreach.

 Peter, a resident of Maine Township for over 35 years, has a long history of civic involvement.
 He served as a comissioner on the Zoning Board of Appeals for the City of Des Plaines from 2003 through 2008.
 In that role, Peter participated in the ongoing development of the city.
 Peter has also been a broker-associate and realtor since 1994 and has won numerous awards for production and quality service.

 Peter has added a fresh approach as the chairperson for National Night Out Against Crime, a community event hosting some 600 residents the 1st Tuesday in August.
 All residents are invited.
 Themes vary from year to year, but the sole purpose is to form unity in our community against crime.

 Kimberly Jones has served on the Maine Township Board since July of 2014.
 She is a longtime resident of Park Ridge and a former 3rd Ward Alderman for the City of Park Ridge (2005-2007).
 She also served on the city's Flood Control Task Force from 2009-2013.